You are listening to the Sean Hannity radio show podcast.

 I said, go rest, save your energy.

-And she just she insisted.
+And she insisted.

 There's something about somebody that's facing death's door that you want to hear.

-He just, I can't explain it.
+You just, I can't explain it.

 She's tough as nails, strong as can be.

-My answer is why not?
+My answer is, why not?

 I don't care that he's meeting with Mitt Romney.